DanielBerns/100-days-of-code/log.md

 ## Day 15 - (292298116): Thursday 18 August, 2022

 Day 015 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
 Forgot to update this repo, forgot to tweet.
 Too much work, scanning files to detect patterns in the data.

 ## Day 16 - (292298117): Friday 19 August, 2022

 Day 015 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).
 Forgot to update this repo, forgot to tweet.
 Wrote some code, broke some tests.
 Refactoring the code.
 I found an interesting pattern: The factbooks have some html files under the fields/ subdirectory, with highly structured data.
 However, I will resist [the temptation](https://www.reddit.com/r/programming/comments/nlko23/summoning_cthulhu_by_parsing_html_with_regular/).
 I am writing some code for matching and collecting data from these files.
+[Original post about the evil attempts of processing html with regex](https://stackoverflow.com/questions/1732348/regex-match-open-tags-except-xhtml-self-contained-tags/1732454#1732454)

 ## Day 17 - (292298118): Saturday 20 August, 2022
 Day 015 of #100DaysOfCode.
 Working in [github repo for scraping data from CIA Factbook](https://github.com/DanielBerns/CIA_Factbook_to_spreadsheet).